 The Company is exposed to interest rate risk on its variable rate debt facilities.
-Variable interest rates are based on the US dollar London Inter-bank Offered Rates ("LIBOR") plus a fixed-margin.
+Variable interest rates are based on the US dollar LIBOR plus a fixed-margin.
 The Company does not enter into derivative contracts to manage this risk.
-As at December 31, 2016, a 10% change in LIBOR rates would result in an increase/decrease of approximately \$102,000 in the Company's pre-tax income or loss on an annualized basis based on the debt facilities used.
+As at December 31, 2018, a 10% change in LIBOR rates would result in an increase/decrease of approximately \$212,000 in the Company's pre-tax income or loss on an annualized basis based on the debt and credit facilities used.